Albert's mission-based onboarding

 There's a new app in town, though, with big ambitions to make things easier.
 Albert uses powerful automation technology to improve the finances of their customers, with a team of professional human advisers available at any time via text message to provide additional guidance.
 Albert's beautifully designed mobile app analyzes users' entire financial situation, building a unique plan based on their income, spending habits, and goals.

-Everybody's financial situation is different, and Albert has designed their onboarding sequence to effectively guide users through the complex app.
+Everybody's financial situation is different, and Albert has designed their user onboarding sequence to effectively guide users through the complex app.
 The onboarding sequence is broken up into “missions”—short tutorials that teach one section of the app at a time—and each mission is presented to the user only when they're ready to cover that section of the app.

 This mission-based approach to onboarding builds trust through familiarity, avoiding the common onboarding problem of users feeling overwhelmed with information they're not ready for.